hasura/graphql-engine/install-manifests/README.md

 7. [Azure Container Instance without Postgres](azure-container)
 8. [Azure Container Instances with Postgres](azure-container-with-pg)

+## Stay updated

+You can [sign up for our newsletter](https://hasura.io/newsletter/) to stay up to date with product updates.

 ## License

 All content in this directory is under [MIT License](../LICENSE-community).